Forum On Precision Immunology: Immune Digital Twins

 Following the successful introduction of the digital twin paradigm in industry, the use of medical digital twins, computational models personalized to individual patients, has received much attention in recent years, and first prototypes have been deployed successfully.
 Due to the central role the immune system plays in a plethora of diseases it deserves special attention.
 Its complexity makes computational modeling a key technology for translational applications.

-During this 2-day event participants will discuss opportunities and obstacles in the development and use of immune digital twins in medicine.
-The group will determine the outlines and requirements of a research program to make them a reality within a wide spectrum of translational applications.
-Results will include a journal publication and a report that can be used for several purposes, in particular with public and private funding bodies.
+During this 2-day event participants discussed opportunities and obstacles in the development and use of immune digital twins in medicine.
+The group determined the outlines and requirements of a research program to make digital twins a reality within a wide spectrum of translational applications.
+Results include publications of the meeting report and of some use cases in immunology that can be used for several purposes, in particular with public and private funding bodies.